Learning Outcomes

 - The primary document for registration is Form LL IN01, containing details like the LLP name, registered office, and member information.

-- An LLP must have at least two members, and at least two designated members with specific statutory duties.
+- An LLP must have at least two members to incorporate, and at least two designated members with specific statutory duties; if none are named, all members are designated.

 - A statement of compliance must accompany the registration application.

-- The LLP legally exists upon the issuance of the Certificate of Incorporation by Companies House.
+- The LLP legally exists upon the issuance of the Certificate of Incorporation by Companies House; the certificate is conclusive evidence of valid incorporation.

-- An LLP agreement governs internal affairs; without it, default provisions apply.
+- An LLP agreement governs internal affairs; without it, default provisions apply (equal sharing of profits, management rights, indemnities, access to books, and duties to account for benefits arising from competing businesses).

 Key Terms and Concepts